Strategies for Success

 - Use the Career Services Office for information about resume writing, internships and job searching.

-- Get to know your faculty adviser.
+- Get to know your faculty advisor.
 Come prepared to advising meetings with questions so you can make the most of his/her knowledge.

 - Use financial aid wisely; think about how you might manage any loans you’re taking on once you graduate.